 I discovered this awhile back when I made over this vintage chair.
 I had the dark grey herringbone fabric in mind for my project but couldn’t find it anywhere.
 It was by some happy accident that I discovered that I could buy the exact fabric I was thinking of by the yard and do the chair myself!
 Hot Dog!!!

-They don’t offer every single one of their fabrics by the yard, but they are a great place to go when you need upholstery fabric.
+They don’t offer every single one of their fabrics by the yard, but they’re a great place to go when you need upholstery fabric.
 Their furniture and the fabrics they use on them are high quality so you can get that same quality for your own project.
 They also have some of their popular prints available so you can sew up your own throw pillows or make drapes!

-One more thing to note about West Elm.
-I have more than once used their shower curtains for projects because they come in some great prints and they are a perfect weight for home decor projects like pillows and drapes.
+**Tip: One more thing to note about West Elm.
+I have more than once used their shower curtains for projects because they come in some great prints and they’re a perfect weight for home decor projects like pillows and drapes.
 A total cheater, I know.
 But when this girl loves a print, I make it work!
 Want to see their shower curtains in action?
 Check out my DIY Grommet Top Curtains.

 Be careful with this one.
-It can be addicting!
-Consider yourself warned.
+It can be addicting! –Consider yourself warned.

 You can search by color or by theme which is really fun.
 Back when I was doing my little boy’s nursery I would search themes like “typography” or “bicycles” and got so many fun ideas for his bedroom.

-You may remember the DIY Duvet Cover that I made for the Grand kid’s room over at my mom’s house.
+You may remember the DIY Duvet Cover that I made for the Grand kid’s room over at my mom’s house?
 That duvet cover was a huge hit and I got so many questions about the teal watercolor chevron fabric that I got from Spoonflower.

 I’ll admit the prices on Spoonflower are a bit higher than the other fabric resources I’ve listed here, but you can’t find them anywhere else, so you’re paying for the uniqueness and supporting some uber talented artists.

-Most of us know about Joann stores and if you’re into any type of crafting or sewing probably frequently shop there, but when I discovered that you can buy fabric online from Joann.com I was so excited!
-And I was really surprised at the modern home decor fabrics that they have available!
+Most of us know about Joann stores and if you’re into any type of crafting or sewing probably frequently shop there, but when I discovered that you can buy fabric online from Joann.com I was so excited! –And I was really surprised at the modern home decor fabrics that they have available!